gregorybesson/satn-on-steroids/README.md

 # Develop your first Shopify App: Geofilter
 ## Introduction
 We will create a real shopify app that will allow to redirect visitors of a shop to another URL depending on the country they are coming from (based on th IP address).
-This project is complex enough to illustrate all the feature of Satn on Steroids.
+This project is complex enough to illustrate all the features of Satn on Steroids.

 TBD